 I went on to attend Art Center College of Design in Los Angeles, spending three years immersed in graphics, illustration, and fine art.
 I graduated BFA (Honors), after which I packed some belongings into a van and drove out of LA, my heart already in New York.
 I did not know a single person in New York City.
 I pushed my portfolios in front of every art director I could meet, and freelance life began.
-I was filled with excitement and drive.
-I made artwork until midnight before going out and dancing until dawn in small, dense, downtown clubs, or watching the newest punk bands pound their hearts out, sometimes to just a handful of rockers for an audience.
-It was the front door of a young paradigm shift that raged energy; it was just catching fire; it infected music, design and the arts, magazines, clothing, hair styles, it had attitude, it was pared down, and I was airborne by its power.
+I was filled with the thrill of the ride!
+I made artwork until midnight before going out and dancing until dawn in small, packed, downtown clubs, or watching the newest punk bands pound their hearts out, sometimes to a very small audience.
+It was punk rock, the front door of a young paradigm shift that raged energy; it was just catching fire; it infected music, design and the arts, magazines, clothing, hair styles, it had attitude, it was pared down, and I was airborne by its power.
 From a visual and musical viewpoint, it slapped a slumbering youth culture awake.

 I began to feel pulled back to working in the commercial marketplace, outside the gallery.
 I was astounded at the precision of a print created with work done on a Macintosh computer.
 It became my tool of choice.
 I work widely in graphic design, illustration, photography.
 After working as an art director for a multimedia company, charged with all design and branding, I changed direction to design large patterns for architectural surfaces.
 My life does not follow a well-worn path.
 I am now busy with design for Mobile, the Web, Information Architecture, and Interaction.
 The more the categories break apart the more they have at their center the same spine inside all good design.
 It is intimate.
 It is capable of being wordless.
 And behind it is a story.